flyaruu/air-defence/README.md

 ## Special attention
 - Event driven systems can be notorious to troubleshoot, I've put extra effort in the backtracability
+- Error handling.
+I've tried being robust in error handling, for example unreadable data messages (due to io errors or parse errors) have a variant in downstream messages, so downstream components can respond to these.
+The only panics I've left in is when the actoal sending/receiving infrastructure fails.

 ## Testing